tucs7/WS-MOQA/README.md

 # WS-MOQA

-AB_MOQA is a framework for multiobjective optimization of antibody properties using QUBO samplers.
+WS-MOQA is a framework for multiobjective optimization of antibody properties using QUBO samplers.

 # Install